 Seems there are few customers affected with Exchange online services, Microsoft is working on it.

-Update – Although the issue is not completely resolved, some of the customer reported that it is working now.
+Update – Although the issue is now completely resolved

 If you have issues with Azure MFA, then you are likely affected due to issue caused by Microsoft.
 Please check your message center in office 365 to confirm or call Microsoft.